 FYI – the main difference between investing in a helicopter flight over a fixed wing flight is that the helicopter can land in more remote areas and fly closer to the mountains.

 15. Paddleboard on the lake

 Why not try your hand at stand-up paddleboarding in Wanaka.
-You can rent boards directly from the lakefront in Wanaka and take in the stunning views of the Southern Alps.
-You can choose to go further afield to Mt Aspiring National Park – here, you’ll paddleboard the remote Matukituki and Makarora Rivers.
+You can rent boards directly from the lakefront in Wanaka or book a small group tour with a guide and take in the stunning views of the Southern Alps.
+If you go on your own you can choose to go further afield to Mt Aspiring National Park – here, you’ll paddleboard the remote Matukituki and Makarora Rivers.

 Or if you’re more experienced, you may fancy a trip down Clutha River on your paddleboard – this river is the largest in New Zealand by water volume.
 I recommend hiring a guide for this as the river can be very fast-moving.
 The price for a guided tour is $249 per person.